yarnpkg/zpm/documentation/src/content/docs/concepts/intermediary/dependency-patches.md

 ## Limitations

-- Because they're currently computed at fetch time rather than resolution time, the package dependencies have already been resolved and patches won't be able to alter them.
-Instead, use the `packageExtensions` mechanism which is specifically made to add new runtime dependencies to packages.
+- Patches are computed at fetch time rather than resolution time, so package dependencies have already been extracted by the time Yarn reads your patched files.
+Prefer the `packageExtensions` mechanism to add new dependencies to a package.

 - Patches are ill-suited for modifying binary files.
-Minified files are problematic as well, although we could improve the feature to automatically process such files through a Prettier-like tool.
+Minified files are problematic as well, although we would welcome a PR improving the feature to automatically process such files through a file formatter.